libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 {{% notice note %}}

-The rule will run the workflow above only if the expression evaluates to true.
+The rule runs the preceding workflow only if the expression evaluates to `true`.
 It’s common to compare the new value with the previous.

 {{% /notice %}}

 In this case, we can compare the new order number to the previous by adding `orderNumber.current.value != orderNumber.previous.value`.
-Note that the root of the object path must match the id of the equipment class property we set up earlier.
-If the property was called Order Number, you need to access it like this instead `"Order Number".current.value != "Order Number".previous.value`.
+Note that the root of the object path must match the ID of the equipment class property we set up earlier.
+If the property were called `Order Number`, you would access it like this instead `"Order Number".current.value != "Order Number".previous.value`.

 The entire information that becomes available to the rule engine looks like this: